Links on Android Authority may earn us a commission. Learn more.

 How to add a payment method to Google Play:

-- Click the 3-line menu button to open the side menu.
-Click the Payment methods option.
+- Click the profile picture button to open the menu.
+Click the Payments & subscriptions option.

-- Select the option you want and follow the on-screen prompts to finish the process.
+- Select the option you want and follow the prompts to add a payment method.
+The prompts should be pretty straightforward.

 How to remove a payment method from Google play:

-- Click the 3-line menu button to open the side menu and click the Payment methods option.
+- Click the profile picture button to open the menu and click the Payment methods option.

 - Scroll down and select the More payment settings option.